awcodes/filament-gravatar/README.md

 ## Upgrading from v2 to v3

-If you are upgrading from version 2 to version 3, you will need to update the namespace anywhere you are using the plugin from `Awcodes\Gravatar` to `Awcodes\Gravatar`.
+If you are upgrading from version 2 to version 3, you will need to update the namespace anywhere you are using the plugin from `Awcodes\FilamentGravatar` to `Awcodes\Gravatar`.

 ## Installation